-As you start this week, may you learn to appreciate the purpose behind your pain.
-I know that’s what I’m learning right now.
+As you move through life, may you learn to appreciate the purpose behind your pain.
+That’s what I’ve been learning.

 I recently started running again after a year hiatus, when I tore my ACL and needed complete reconstructive surgery (it was a doozy).
 Most of last spring I was in regular physical therapy, followed by a slow but steady build back up to basic life skills like climbing stairs, straightening both legs to the same degree, and sitting in a tiny airline seat all the way to Syndey, Australia.
 Stuff like that.

 The rules were: no trail running, yoga, pilates, or sports that involved a back-and-forthness for one year (because of all the knee twisting).
 No skiing or snowboarding for two years (because that’s how I tore my ACL in the first place).
 But after a few months in to therapy, I could ease back in to stationery biking, swimming laps, steady track running, and easy weight lifting in order to build strength.

 Can I just admit right here that I did almost nothing for a year?
 That’s right.
 I went from running several miles a day, several times per week, to nothing.
 That “easy weight lifting”?
 Nada.

 Needless to say, my strength went downhill pretty fast.
 I turned in a book’s manuscript on January 31, after nonstop writing for a month.
 I tore my ACL on February 9.
 It was a super-active year for me.

 I’m back to running, and it feels amazing.
 But I’d be seriously lying if I didn’t tell you: I’m also in complete pain.
 I feel every single muscle down both legs and throughout my feet.
 My upper arms ache.
 My core, shoulders, and neck are sore.
 My toes are okay, but that’s about it.

 I’m learning the consequence of negligence, of physical idleness, and I’m paying for it now.
 It sucks, to be perfectly honest.
 But I know it’s not without meaning.
 It serves a purpose.